stakater/kubestackplus-docs/content/for-developers/how-to-guides/deploy-multiple-apps-with-tilt/deploy-multiple-apps-with-tilt.md

 # Deploy Multiple Applications with Tilt

-This solution enables local development and validation of applications with dependencies before promoting to development environments.
-It supports hybrid deployment from both local sources and remote Helm charts in OpenShift sandbox environments.
+Imagine you’re developing multiple microservices in a sandbox environment.
+Meta Tilt facilitates local development and validation of these applications before they are promoted to development environments.
+It also supports hybrid deployments, allowing you to use both local sources and remote Helm charts within sandbox environments.

-## Objectives

-- Test and validate applications locally before deployment to development environments
-- Manage complex applications with multiple dependencies
-- Support hybrid workloads from local development machines and remote sources

-## Key Results
+## Local Source

-- Unified deployment interface for local and remote services
-- Isolated sandbox environment mirroring development configuration
+A local source refers to a microservice that has been cloned locally, where you are making changes for development or modifying the current version.

-## Guide
+## Remote Source

+A Remote Source refers to a microservice that is already running in a development or production environment.
+You can deploy it in a sandbox environment as a dependency for your locally cloned microservice.

 ### Setup meta Tilt file and application

 Meta Tiltfile enables the deployment of multiple applications from both local and remote sources.

-#### Example Meta Tilt file
+#### Meta Tilt file

 ```py
 load('ext://helm_resource', 'helm_resource', 'helm_repo')